Bóbr: Bóbr dam

-The Pilchowice Dam (Jezioro Pilchowickie, German: Talsperre Mauer) was built from 1904 to 1912 in the northern Krkonoše range near Jelenia Góra.
+The Pilchowice Dam (Jezioro Pilchowickie, German: Talsperre Mauer) was built from 1904 to 1912 in the northern Karkonosze range near Jelenia Góra.
 Then the largest in Europe, surpassing even the Urft Dam built in 1905, it created a reservoir of about 4 km length.

 The masonry structure was erected on a Gneiss basis according to the Intze Principle.
 Equipped with Francis turbines manufactured by Voith and Siemens-Schuckert and AEG generators, the hydroelectric plant supplies about 20,000,000 kWh a year, with a power rating of 7,585 kW.

 Protections

 Parts of the Bóbr river valley is protected area in some form or another, and the river itself originates from the Krkonoše National Park in Czech Republic, close to the border with Poland.
 Protections in the Bóbr valley area include: